AwardOfSky/CUDA-Fast-Sort/README.md

 - Coupled lookback chain with early publication and epoch bits
 - Warp-level design

-Therefore, most of the implementation is, effectively, a simplified translation of these techniques/principles.
+Therefore, many of the componenets are, effectively, a simplified translation of these techniques/principles.

 ## Key Features